-The reason for which we need to specify the class name for each method (using the double colon :: as a separator), is that C++ allows to define methods in any point of the program and in any file, so the compiler need a way to know which class is compiling.
+The reason for which we need to specify the class name for each method (using the double colon: as a separator), is that C++ allows to define methods in any point of the program and in any file, so the compiler need a way to know which class is compiling.
+Keeping the code of a class in a separate file for each class, in fact, is just a (useful) convention.